Benezivas/algobattle/docs/problems/2dkp.md

 This tells us that the combination of our problem description with a small, hand-crafted instance behaves as expected.
 It is at this stage where most of the errors in the code come to light.
-You can use the log files written into the `results` folder to assist debug you in debugging your code.
+You can use the log files written into the `results` folder to assist you in debugging your code.
 You may find at this stage that it does pay off to write detailed `ValidationError` exception messages.